Christian Walker Preview, Player Props: Diamondbacks vs. Rockies

-Christian Walker -- batting .300 with a triple, two home runs, three walks and six RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Kyle Freeland on the hill, on September 5 at 9:40 PM ET.
+Christian Walker -- with a slugging percentage of .581 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Chris Flexen on the hill, on September 6 at 3:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Rockies.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Rockies.

 Christian Walker Game Info & Props vs. the Rockies